ansorren/authbricks/documentation/content/main.md

 # Get Started

 ## Postgres

-The following example shows how to create a new Postgres database connection and start the API server.
-The server will then listen on port 8080.
+Connect to a local postgres database, and start the API server on port 8080.

 ```go
 package main